pingcap/docs-tidb-operator/en/backup-to-gcs-using-job.md

 ---
 title: Back Up TiDB Data to Google Cloud Storage (GCS) Using Dumpling
-summary: This document describes how to use Dumpling to back up TiDB cluster data to Google Cloud Storage (GCS).
+summary: Learn how to use Dumpling to back up TiDB cluster data to Google Cloud Storage (GCS).
 ---

 # Back Up TiDB Data to Google Cloud Storage (GCS) Using Dumpling